arthurtran04/Kaggle-Housing-Prices-Competition/README.md

 The dataset used in this project is provided by Kaggle.
 You can download it from the [competition page](https://www.kaggle.com/c/home-data-for-ml-course/).

-## Model and Approach

-The solution includes:

-- Data preprocessing
-- Model selection and training using Scikit-Learn
-- Performance evaluation using MAE

-## Contributing

-Feel free to fork the repository and submit pull requests with improvements or new features!

 ## License

 This project is released under the MIT License.

-## Contact

-For any questions, reach out via [GitHub Issues](https://github.com/arthurtran04/Kaggle-Housing-Prices-Competition/issues).